 Lewis County still maintains the spirit of the early settlers.
 Many of their original dwellings still stand, and our people proudly remain close to our past.
 Lewis County boasts a number of fine old houses dating from the early 1800s.
 Most are in private hands today or serve as area museums.

-Barnes Corners Beaver Falls Bloomingdale Boonville Brantingham Carthage Castorland Constableville Contableville Copenhagen Croghan Glenfield Greig Harrisville Lacona Lowville Lyons Falls Martinsburg Natural Bridge Osceola Syracuse Turin Watertown West Leyden West Lowville West Turin
+Barnes Corners Beaver Falls Bloomingdale Boonville Brantingham Carthage Castorland Cathage Constableville Copenhagen Croghan Glenfield Greig Harrisville Lacona Lowville Lyons Falls Martinsburg Natural Bridge Osceola Syracuse Turin Watertown West Leyden West Lowville West Turin